ksferguson/blog/docs/blog/posts/dev-ai-tools-guide.md

 **What sets it apart:** This is where it all got started

-- Real-world impact: 26% increase in coding prodcutivity (per Github)
+- Real-world impact: 26% increase in coding productivity (per Github)
 - Best for: Day-to-day coding across all languages, enterprise acceptance
 - Key feature: Inline suggestions & explanations